IBM/cloud-native-starter/reactive/documentation/OpenShift4.md

 This documentation has been tested on CRC (CodeReady Containers) Version 1.7 which includes OpenShift 4.3.1, and on Red Hat OpenShift 4.3 on IBM Cloud (currently in Beta).

+> You also find a hands-on workshop documentation, for pre-provisioned RedHat OpenShift clusters, [here](https://app.gitbook.com/@ibm-developer/s/reactive-endpoints-with-quarkus-on-openshift/)

 ---

 ### 1. Create an OpenShift 4 cluster